 The field terminated fusion splice-on fiber optic connector market forecast is built up from specific segments.
 The two major categories are connectors used with single-mode optical fiber and connectors used with multimode optical fiber and are further segmented as shown in Table 1.

 Single-Mode Fiber Optic Connector

 MPO Multiple Fiber Connector

 The market data is detailed by the following functions:

 Consumption (use) Value (US$, Million)

 Quantity/Volume (Connectors by Thousand/Units)

 Average Selling Price (ASP – US$, Each)

-Fiber optic fusion splice on connectors (SOC) are used in FTTx networks, cable TV backbone networks, Central Office and Head-End connector replacement, outside plant (OSP) and multiple dwelling units (apartments/condominiums) fiber to the premises (FTTP) cabling, RF-overlay/ infrastructures (5G – next generation cellular and other), and FTTP networks, as well as premises networks (Fiber-to-the-Desk, Other), data center (DC) installation, connector restoration in the field, industrial and specialty applications and other applications.
+Fiber optic fusion splice on connectors (SOC) is used in FTTx networks, cable TV backbone networks, Central Office and Head-End connector replacement, outside plant (OSP) and multiple dwelling units (apartments/condominiums) fiber to the premises (FTTP) cabling, RF-overlay/ infrastructures (5G – next-generation cellular and other), and FTTP networks, as well as premises networks (Fiber-to-the-Desk, Other), data center (DC) installation, connector restoration in the field, industrial and specialty applications and other applications.
 The end applications for the selected fiber optic connectors are itemized in Table 2.